 I had a vague idea that a three-dimensional isometric approach may work.
 Once I paired isometric with tunnel in my search phrase, I found the following inspiration:

 Tip: Filter by “Line Drawing” (Tools → Type → Line Drawing) in Google Image Search to provide images that are more conducive to creating schematics.
+If you’re planning a three-dimensional figure, adding isometric to your search term as I did above is surprisingly helpful.

 2. Copy others